List of discontinued photographic films: Black and white film

-Colour negative film
+Color negative film

 Fujifilm

 FUJIFILM is a Japanese manufacturer of photographic films, papers and cameras established in 1934.
 Fujifilm stopped making traditional black and white films and photographic papers in 2018 but in 2019 announced a return to black and white film.
 They also produce a range of traditional color negative and reversal films (and associated photographic papers and photochemicals) as well as instant film.
 See Fujifilm photographic films and List of photographic films.
-Historically, however, they were one of the major producers of colour negative and slide films producing a wide range of own brand professional and consumer films in competition with Kodak and Agfa-Gevaert.
-(The other main colour film producers; Konica and 3M Ferrania specialising in 'white label' consumer product).
-The film range is divided into black and white film Neopan, Color negative film Fujicolor and Colour slide film Fujichrome together with instant 'pack film'.
-They also undertook contract manufacture for AGFA PHOTO colour negative/slide films from c2008-2018.
+Historically, however, they were one of the major producers of color negative and slide films producing a wide range of own brand professional and consumer films in competition with Kodak and Agfa-Gevaert.
+(The other main color film producers; Konica and 3M Ferrania specialising in 'white label' consumer product).
+The film range is divided into black and white film Neopan, Color negative film Fujicolor and Color slide film Fujichrome together with instant 'pack film'.
+They also undertook contract manufacture for AGFA PHOTO color negative/slide films from c2008-2018.